wolfesamk/SNHU-Capstone/README.md

 ### Current Project

 My current Project is the development of a solid automated fully interactable 5th Edition Dungeons and Dragons Character Sheet script for use within the game Tabletop Simulator.
-Below is the two most recent version update patchnotes related to my script.
+Below is the three most recent version update patchnotes related to my script.
+At the time of script submission I was confident in my scripts ability to function, and I still am.
+In play testing with friends I have found and hot-fixed several errors with the script as well had begun to optimize the script to allow for better resource management within the script.
+This was put on hold as our play group was also put on hold for my wife to focus her efforts on school.

 ```Recent Patchnotes
 `--Version v1